juanantonio284/my_python_notes/recursion/1/basic_examples_recursion.md

 When dealing with recursive functions, keep in mind that each recursive call has its own execution context, so to maintain state during recursion you have to either:

-1. Thread the state through each recursive call so that the current state is part of the current call's execution context (i.e. pass the updated current state to each recursive call as arguments)
+1. thread the state through each recursive call so that the current state is part of the current call's execution context (i.e. pass the updated current state to each recursive call as arguments), or

-2. Keep the state in the global scope
+2. keep the state in the global scope

 ### Example 1 - Thread the state

-Let's calculate 1 + 2 + 3 ⋅⋅⋅⋅ + 10 using recursion.
+Let's calculate `1 + 2 + 3 ⋅⋅⋅⋅ + 10` using recursion.

 The state that we have to maintain is: `(current number we are adding, sum up to this point)`.